-The department makes a huge contribution to the Catholic ethos at St Mary’s, offering whole school reflections throughout the year.
+The department makes a huge contribution to the Catholic ethos at St Mary’s, offering whole school social time and reflections for pupils throughout the year.

 We hope you enjoy your visit to our subject area.